mrocklin/cmsc15200/tips/svn.md

     svn ci -m"An informative message"

 This sends the work you have done on your computer up to the server.
-This is how you submit your homework. `CI` stands for "Check in".
+This is how you submit your homework. `CI` stands for "Check in" or "Commit".
 When you check in you have the option of recording a small message.
 Examples of messages might be *"Turning in HW1"* or *"Solved part 1"*.
 You can check in many times before the deadline.
 See the section below.

     svn add some_new_file